paulinho-16/MEIC-TVVS/assignments/assignment2.md

 #### Description

-This function of the `Project` class is called whenever the user edits the `Time Today` table field, adjusting the value from the `Time Overall` accordingly.
-This method tests the variations from the input values in comparison to the previously stored ones and makes the necessary adjustments to update the table
+This function of the `Project` class is called whenever the user edits the `Time Today` table field, arising the need to adjust the value from the `Time Overall` variable accordingly.
+This method evaluates the variations from the input values in comparison to the previously stored ones and makes the necessary adjustments to update the time variables.

 #### *Category-Partition* algorithm

-1. This methods has only one parameter:
+1. This method has only one parameter:
    - `secondsToday`: an int representing the provided seconds in the table field.
 1. For each parameter we define the characteristics as:
    - `secondsToday`: corresponds to the amount of seconds of the user input variable
 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.
-   *Constraints*: the `secondsToday` variable must be an integer Even in the case of the only restiction being integer values, several combinations of values must be tested, such as a negative input from the seconds and different combinations the `secondsToday` parameter being smaller or larger than the previous value of the `secondsToday` variable.
+   *Constraints*: negative values for the variable `secondsToday` are not allowed.
+   Several combinations of values must be tested, such as a negative input from the seconds and different combinations the `secondsToday` parameter being smaller or larger than the previous value of the `secondsToday` variable.
 1. After thinking about the possible categories of inputs, we get the following tests:
-   - `secondsToday` is larger than previous value
+   - `secondsToday` input is larger than its previous value
-   - `secondsToday` is lower than previous value
+   - `secondsToday` input is smaller than its previous value
-   - `secondsToday` is negative
+   - `secondsToday` input is negative

 #### Unit Tests

 The tests implemented for this function can be found in the `ProjectTest.java` file, inside the test directory.
 We decided to create three test methods for different input values of the `secondsToday` parameter.

-All tests have the follwing steps:
+All tests have the following steps:
-1. Creating a new `Project` variable.
+1. Creating a new `Project` variable
-1. Setting the project's `secondsToday` and `secondsOverall` variables to a specificic value
+1. Setting the project's `secondsToday` and `secondsOverall` variables to a specific value
 1. Calling the `adjustSecondsToday` method with a specific value in its argument
-1. Veryfing the final values for the `secondsToday` and `secondsOverall` variables after the method has been called, expecting a predetermined output using the `assertEquals` method from the `junit` library
+1. Verifying the final values for the `secondsToday` and `secondsOverall` variables after the method has been called, expecting a predetermined output using the `assertEquals` method

 The tests only differ on the values provided for the steps 2 and 3.

-In the first case, the value initially set on the `secondsToday` variable before the method call is lower than the one afterwards.
+In the first case, the value initially set on the `secondsToday` variable before the method call is smaller than the one afterwards.
 This results in an increased expected output of the `secondsOverall` variable after the method call.

 ```java
 @Test